JLA/Avengers: Plot

-Krona, an exiled Oan, travels across the Multiverse and destroys universes seeking the truth of creation.
+Krona, an exiled Oan, travels across the multiverse and destroys universes seeking the truth of creation.
 When he arrives in the Marvel Universe, the Grandmaster — wanting to save his universe — proposes that they play a game.
 If Krona wins, the Grandmaster will lead him to Galactus, a being in that universe who has witnessed creation.
-If he loses, Krona has to spare the Grandmaster’s universe.
-Before choosing the players to participate in this game, Krona demands to swap champions, so the Avengers (the Grandmaster’s longtime adversaries) will represent Krona and the Justice League (from Krona's home universe) will fight for the Grandmaster.
-This means that the Avengers must lose the game in order to save their universe.
+If he loses, Krona has to spare the Grandmaster's universe.
+Before choosing the players to participate in this game, Krona demands to swap champions, so the Avengers (the Grandmaster's longtime adversaries) will represent Krona and the Justice League (from Krona's home universe) will fight for the Grandmaster.

 The Grandmaster informs the Justice League that to save their universe, they have to gather 12 items of power — six from each universe — while his ally Metron tells the Avengers that they have to do the same to prevent their world from being destroyed.
-The six items from the DC Universe are the Spear of Destiny; the Book of Eternity; the Orb of Ra; the Medusa Mask; the Bell, Jar and Wheel of the Demons Three; and the Green Lantern Power Battery of Kyle Rayner.
-The six items from the Marvel Universe are the Ultimate Nullifier; the Evil Eye of Avalon; the Wand of Watoomb; the Casket of Ancient Winters; the Cosmic Cube; and the Infinity Gauntlet.
+The six items from the DC Universe are the Spear of Destiny, the Book of Eternity, the Orb of Ra, the Medusa Mask, the Bell, Jar and Wheel of the Demons Three, and the Green Lantern Power Battery of Kyle Rayner.
+The six items from the Marvel Universe are the Ultimate Nullifier, the Evil Eye of Avalon, the Wand of Watoomb, the Casket of Ancient Winters, the Cosmic Cube, and the Infinity Gauntlet.

-The Justice League travels to the Marvel Universe and are dismayed (especially Superman) by the Avengers' failure to improve their Earth's condition; for example, the Flash (Wally West) encounters a non-human-looking mutant running away from an anti-mutant mob and the Flash protects him from the mob.
+The Justice League travels to the Marvel Universe and are shocked (especially Superman) by the Avengers' failure to improve their Earth's condition; for example, the Flash (Wally West) encounters a non-human-looking mutant running from an anti-mutant mob and protects him.
 Convinced that the Flash is a member of Magneto's Acolytes, the mob attacks him as well.
-The Flash also discovers that the Speed Force (the source of his powers) does not exist in this universe.
+The Flash also discovers that the Speed Force (the source of his powers) does not exist in the Marvel universe.
 When the Avengers visit the DC Universe, they are surprised by the "futuristic" architecture of its Earth's cities and the honors that the Justice League and other native heroes receive for their deeds.
 As a result, they (mainly Captain America) become convinced that the Justice League are fascists who demand that civilians hero-worship them.